Caqil/wireguard_flutter/README.md

 ### Initialize

-Initialize a wireguard instance with a name using `initialize`:
+Initialize a wireguard instance with a valid name using `initialize`:

 ```dart
 final wireguard = WireGuardFlutter.instance;